 6. Remind you of your shortcomings

 Narcissists feed on the pain and poor confidence of their partner, and it can be extreme in the case of a malignant narcissist.
 Therefore, they will spare no opportunity to point at your drawbacks.
 They might dig your past and come up with instances to remind you that you cannot take care of yourself.
-The try to use your shortcomings to cling on to them instead of ceasing the relationship.
+They try to use your shortcomings to stay clinged on to them instead of ceasing the relationship.

 7. Seek attention in any form

 They deliberately pass by your place of work, they fake an ailment, or they “accidentally” send you an email describing some problem.
 Be prepared to witness several moments of desperation to seek your attention.